thepaperpilot/thepaperpilot.github.io/_content/red/red.md

 Much of what else I'd like to say borders on spoiler territory.
 If you'd like to learn more see the [story.md](https://github.com/thepaperpilot/Red-Pen/blob/master/story.md) document on the github page, or look at [thoughts.md](https://github.com/thepaperpilot/Red-Pen/blob/master/thoughts.md) for what I currently am working on!

 You can follow development in a telegram broadcast channel at [https://telegram.me/tppRedPen](https://telegram.me/tppRedPen)

+Development is temporarily paused, but will be resumed in a new engine.